drduh/macOS-Security-and-Privacy-Guide/README.md

 See also [ioerror/duraconf/configs/gnupg/gpg.conf](https://github.com/ioerror/duraconf/blob/master/configs/gnupg/gpg.conf).
 You should also take some time to read [OpenPGP Best Practices](https://help.riseup.net/en/security/message-security/openpgp/best-practices).

-If you don't already have a keypair, create one using `gpg --gen-key`
+If you don't already have a keypair, create one using `gpg --gen-key`.
+Also see [drduh/YubiKey-Guide](https://github.com/drduh/YubiKey-Guide).

 Read [online](https://alexcabal.com/creating-the-perfect-gpg-keypair/) [guides](https://security.stackexchange.com/questions/31594/what-is-a-good-general-purpose-gnupg-key-setup) and practice encrypting and decrypting email to yourself and your friends.
 Get them interested in this stuff!

 ## OTR
-OTR stands for **Off-the-Record** and is a cryptographic protocol for encrypting and authenticating conversations over instant messaging.
+OTR stands for **off-the-record** and is a cryptographic protocol for encrypting and authenticating conversations over instant messaging.

 You can use OTR on top of any existing **XMPP** chat service, even Google Hangouts (which only encrypts conversations between users and the server).